 Most people like a good fluffy baked potato, myself included.
 It’s something that I love to order at a restaurant, and a simple baked potato is naturally gluten free.

-I recently did a search on Pinterest to see how other people make their baked potatoes.
-I was truly amazed to find that not one post that I read mentioned this key step to making a great fluffy baked potato.
-So, let me fill you in on the secret.
+I recently did a search on Pinterest to see how other people make baked potatoes.
+I really was amazed to find that not one post that mentioned this key step to making a great fluffy baked potato.
+Therefore, let me fill you in on the secret.

 You need just a few things to make perfectly fluffy baked potatoes:

 Potatoes + water + olive oil + kosher salt + aluminum foil.

 Ok, here is the secret…. soak your potatoes in room temperature water for 2 hours before you bake them.
 Yep!
 It really does make a difference.
 While resting in the water bath, the potatoes will soak up some of the water and this, in turn, will help make them fluffy inside when you bake them. *Soaking them longer than 2 hours may make the potatoes become too waterlogged so I recommend sticking to the 2-hour time frame.